-- attracting and retaining skilled, adaptable and responsive people - promoting a culture where people work within and across teams to maximise expertise and produce results that benefit the agency as a whole - supporting and developing the capabilities of our staff to meet our work requirements - refining our organisational approaches to reflect that we are a dynamic, small-sized agency capable of responding quickly and flexibly to meet emerging requirements.
+- attracting and retaining skilled, adaptable and responsive people - promoting a culture where people work within and across teams to maximise expertise and produce results that benefit the agency as a whole - supporting and developing the capabilities of our staff to meet our objectives and their career aspirations. - refining our organisational approaches to reflect that we are a dynamic, small-sized agency capable of responding quickly and flexibly to meet emerging requirements.